sujavarghese/LaravelProjectDemo/README.md

 ## Network Boundary Design Exchange

-This is an application for Network Boundary Design Exchange built on Laravel PHP, MySQL and Bootstrap.
+This is an application for Network Boundary Exchange built on Laravel PHP, MySQL and Bootstrap.

 ## Release 0.0